-The domestic debate began to overheat.
+The domestic debate continued to overheat.
 One Congressman actually laid the blame for the fiasco on Wernher von Braun; the general reaction wasn't that much more sensible.
 The Vanguard launch failure had been due to inadequate fuel tank pressure and was easily fixed, but once again neither the public nor Congress in general understood that such failures happened almost predictably, and that the Soviets were keeping their failures secret while American troubles made headlines.
-TIME magazine grudgingly put Nikita Sergeyevich Krushchev on the cover as "the man of the year".
+TIME magazine put Nikita Sergeyevich Khrushchev on the cover as "the man of the year".

 Eisenhower was exasperated at what he perceived as insecure whining.
 Along with his intelligence on Soviet capabilities, he also knew that the US was working on rocket technology full speed ahead and making remarkable progress.
 Hobbled by secrecy, he had to sit and endure the attacks of opposition Democratic politicians in Congress.
 One of the loudest voices protesting Soviet leadership in space was the Senate majority leader, a pushy, energetic Texas Democrat named Lyndon Baines Johnson, who was quickly making the issue his own.
 Hardline anti-Communists such as Edward Teller added their own blasts, Teller suggesting in his usual understated way that the US had just lost "a battle more important and greater than Pearl Harbor."
 When asked what would be found on the Moon, Teller snapped: "Russians!"
+Eisenhower could only groan.

 Moderate voices were ignored.
-The president of General Dynamics, no doubt echoing Eisenhower's own sentiments, told a reporter: "You cannot overlook Russia's capacity to concentrate in specific areas.
+The president of General Dynamics, echoing Eisenhower's own sentiments, told a reporter: "You cannot overlook Russia's capacity to concentrate in specific areas.
 If the area has real military or psychological value to them, they'll put massive concentration on it, and achieve results all out of proportion to their technical ability."

 * Another attempted Vanguard launch on 25 January 1958, was aborted 14 seconds before ignition, much to public dismay.
 The ABMA continued work on getting their enhanced Jupiter-C, known as "Juno", and its JPL-built satellite, "Explorer 1", ready for launch.